Who we are looking for

 - At these events, winemakers are free to show wines that may be different to the wines later submitted for judging.

-- Attendance and pouring at one of the events held between September-December is optional
+- Consumer & trade events: attendance and pouring at one of the events held between September-December is optional

 - If amongst the Top 50:

-- Send three bottles of each of the two wines by April (further details will be provided by March, 2018) for media purposes.
+- Send three bottles of each of the two wines in March (further details will be provided by end of February, 2019) for media purposes.

 - Pour or arrange to have a representative pour your two wines at the Top 50 consumer sales event in May.
 If you are under duress with supply of your two wines submitted for judging, you may show alternate wine at the Top 50 event.